How to Fix the Windows Key Not Working on Windows 10/11

 Method 5.
 Perform An SFC Scan

-An SFC scannow command will help you find any corrupted files in your Windows 10/11.
+An SFC scannow command will help you find corrupted files in your Windows 10/11.
 So, here's how to perform this method:

 Step 1.
 Open CMD as an administrator.